 But if you need to do some administrative work, hold off on it toward the last two hours of work each day.
 These tasks include checking email or bookkeeping.
 Even more distracting can be monitoring social media accounts or being attached to your cell phone when those annoying notifications go off.
 So once again, if you want to get the most of your daily routine, put off these repetitive tasks to the bottom of your list after you have done more of the essential things first.

 The following is a breakdown of the non-essential functions I set aside toward the end of my day:

 - Sorting through my mail, or checking my email (for personal & business)

 - Organizing work files or belongings- I try to keep things tidy from turning into clutter

 - Reading news articles

 Some of these tips you may have been aware of, but ones you can apply to develop a more productive daily routine.
 For some people, they may not work exactly the way it helped me become more productive.
 But, if you are willing to try it out, you would be amazed to see how much more you can get done.
-If the newly developed routine results in changing your habits and saving your time, you already are taking steps in the right direction.
+If the newly developed routine results in changing your habits and saving your time, you are already taking steps in the right direction.

 Are there any best practices you have to create a productive routine?

 Feel free to leave a comment below, and please share this post with others.

 Eric is a time management consultant and owner of the blog, quitkillingtime.com.
 He takes great pride in helping people manage their time, personally and professionally.
 Eric is a firm believer in time freedom, as he believes in taking ownership of time.
 “Time is your most important asset.
 It can be your best friend or worst enemy.
 How you use your time can shape the future you desire to have.”
 In his leisure time, Eric loves to write and read whenever possible.
 He likes to go for long walks out in nature and been taking Zumba classes every week at his local gym.
 You can follow Eric via Facebook and LinkedIn.